 - Sausage: Brand named sausage goes on sale regularly, often at the same time the producer issues coupons.
 Watch your coupon sites.
 I normally pay 50 cents to a dollar for a package of smoked sausage, and the “fancier” ones are aggressively marketed and sometimes free.
 Cost for 1/2 package, 50 cents.

 - Rice: Look for the best pricing on rice around Holidays when coupons are most often available, and if you see a coupon, wait for the accompanying sale.
 Check your market near the pasta/rice aisle as well as in the Ethnic aisles.
 For a long time I was buying at 8 cents a cup (raw) but haven’t been finding that pricing lately.
 One cup = two cups cooked, so I’m guessing a bit here until I can figure out the exact amount.
 25 cents?

 Nutrition: This might be a day you want to sneak a lot of green/yellow vegetables in elsewhere.

 Per Serving: 494 Calories; 7g Fat (12.7% calories from fat); 30g Protein; 78g Carbohydrate; 15g Dietary Fiber; 13mg Cholesterol; 672mg Sodium.
 Exchanges: 5 Grain(Starch); 2 1/2 Lean Meat; 1/2 Vegetable; 1 Fat.

-My Payoff - A filling, hearty, very cost-effective meal with plenty of leftovers.
-I actually like to put a serving of rice covered with a serving of beans and freeze in a tupperware for lunches, before it’ wolfed down.
+A filling, hearty, very cost-effective meal with plenty of leftovers.
+I actually like to put a serving of rice covered with a serving of beans and freeze in a tupperware for lunches, before it’s wolfed down.